EngyEzzElarab/Instruction-Set-Architechture/README.md

 # Instruction-Set-Architechture
-Implementation of an ISA with 12 differenet instructions to emulate the implementation of the micro architecture There are 64 registers named r0 till r63
+Implementation of an ISA with 12 differenet instructions to emulate the implementation of the micro architecture.
+There are 64 registers named r0 till r63

-The language is not case sensitive
+#The language is not case sensitive

 #Syntax of program:
 ADD R1 R2      ->  R1 = R1 + R2